Banks and poverty: how to prevent the hellish cycle?

 In September 2021, inflation observed since summer 2021 was eroding people’s purchasing power and led to fears of households’ financial situations worsening; with household finances already weakened by the COVID crisis.
 Spearheaded by Emmaus France, a collective of organisations has formulated 16 recommendations for better financial inclusion and improved access to vital payment methods and banking services, involving beneficiaries in the process.

-We are chatting to Thibaut Largeron, the report coordinator for Emmaus.
+We met Thibaut Largeron, the report coordinator for Emmaus.
 He explains to us the challenges involved and the proposals made.

 Why have you decided to tackle this issue in France?